-Apply For Housing: First-Year Students
+Apply for Housing: First-Year Students

 All first-year students are required to live on campus unless they are commuting from their primary guardian's permanent address within a 50-mile radius of campus.

-• $150 Housing Prepayment
+• $150 Housing Prepayment Expand dropdown

 All students, regardless of scholarship/financial aid status, are required to submit a $150 non-refundable prepayment at the start of the housing application.
 This prepayment cannot be waived or charged to the student account.